Commonwealth Games: Zambia rugby on the rise

 If that doesn't sound daunting enough, there's another caveat.
 Zambia has been drawn in a pool with Canada, Kenya, and -- wait for it -- New Zealand.

-The All Blacks, as well as being the world's most famous rugby-playing nation, is a four-time Commonwealth champion.
+The All Blacks, as well as being the world's most famous rugby-playing nation, are four-time Commonwealth champions.
 A terrifying prospect on the one hand.

 But on the other, it presents Zambia's semi-professional players with massive opportunities to achieve recognition on a global scale and for the sport to gain popularity back home.